Nostalgia… oh, nostalgia.

 After becoming an adult, which happened about four years ago when I began getting paid for my time and presence, I never again had the amount of time I could dedicate to just daydream.
 I could not lose myself in time listening to the songs I used to hear in high school, or reread the poems I used to write, remembering who I was and why I did the things I did.

 It’s great to find patterns, sometimes negative ones, sometimes ones that make us see what our personality is like.
 I find it therapeutical, healing and productive to reflect on the past.
-It’s a kind of nostalgia that won’t hinder our progress – which happens when we’re depressed or unhappy with life – it will, if we approach it as a psychoanalyst, show us the positive and the negative tendencies we have always had throughout our life.
+It’s a kind of nostalgia that won’t hinder our progress – which happens when we’re depressed or unhappy with life – it will, if we approach it from a psychoanalysis point of view, show us the positive and the negative tendencies we have always had throughout our life.

 But recalling old times is like tasting an old dessert your grandma used to cook.
 Feeling the scent of an old fragrance that we used in a specific winter.
 Flip through that photo album from your ten year-old birthday party.
 It can be absolutely unproductive and just serve the purpose of being delightful.
 There’s a longing attached to it, that can only happen when you’re completely available.
 Like you used to be when you were nineteen and unemployed.